 The State Board of Education has authorized a disbursement equal to about $1.05 billion from the Permanent School Fund to the (eventually) Instructional Materials Fund over the state's next two fiscal years.
 Both the first House and Senate drafts of the budget call for about $500 million for instructional materials each year of the biennium.
 (We'll come back to that.)

 So you can take your district's percentage of the total state enrollment and multiply that by $500 million to see what you may expect in the fiscal year beginning Sept.
-1. It could be lower, because T.E.A. will deduct some of that $500 million for Accessibility materials and for shipping costs under the current scheme of things.
+1. It could be lower, because T.E.A. will deduct some for shipping costs under the current scheme of things.